Olabeloved/LITA_Capstone_Sales-Data/README.md

 [Conclusion](#conclusion)

+---
 ## Context
 This project presents the result of the comprehensive analysis of a Sales dataset using Excel, SQL, and Power BI to uncover key business insights.
 The primary goal was to understand sales patterns, product performance, and regional contributions to overall revenue.
 The insights from the data will be valuable for understanding behavioural trends, and demographics of each customer, making it useful for marketers and finance researchers

 ## Data Sources
 The primary source of data used is the Incubator Hub.
-It has the following columns: region, order id, Customer name, product bought, unit price for each product sold, quantity of product sold, and the total sales of each product.

 ## Data Description
 This dataset provides insights into the sales pattern of 500 customers, it includes the following column: